AJWurts/VoiceMath/README.md

 Now you can!

 ## Directions
+* Talk clearly.
-Say each number individually and it will combine them to make a new number.
+* Say each number individually and it will combine them to make a new number.